-Case and Suction Flange Removal
+Case Removal

-The suction and discharge piping must either be removed or supported when changing or servicing the case or suction flange.
+The suction and discharge piping must either be removed or supported when changing or servicing the case.
 Be sure to follow safe rigging procedures, as these components are very heavy and can cause injury.

-Remove the suction and discharge piping to gain access to the case and suction flange.
-Support the suction flange and case and remove the case bolts (No. 40).
+Remove the suction and discharge piping to gain access to the case.
+Unbolt and remove the case.